sqlxpert/lights-off-aws/README.md

 - Easily deploy this solution to multiple AWS accounts and regions.

-_Most of all, Lights Off is_ **lightweight.** _At under 600 lines of Python
-and under 900 lines of CloudFormation YAML [GitHub LOC], the code is easy to understand, maintain and extend.
-The equivalent AWS solution,_ [Instance Scheduler](https://github.com/aws-solutions/instance-scheduler-on-aws), _has over 100 Python files comprising 10,000 [non-blank, non-comment] lines, not counting test files._
+_Most of all, Lights Off is lightweight.
+At under 600 lines of Python and under 900 lines of CloudFormation YAML [GitHub LOC], the code is easy to understand, maintain and extend.
+An equivalent solution from AWS, [Instance Scheduler](https://github.com/aws-solutions/instance-scheduler-on-aws), _has over 100 Python files comprising 10,000 [non-blank, non-comment] lines, not counting numerous test files._

 Jump to:
 [Quick Start](#quick-start)